SimpleDataLabsInc/onpremdocs/faqs.md

 #### Using Grafana
 Please follow instructions in [Monitoring document](https://github.com/SimpleDataLabsInc/onpremdocs/blob/master/monitoring.md) to deploy Prophecy grafana charts.
-A chart with name "PVC level details" has all capacity related monitoring details.
-Please choose "prophecy" as namespace in top level dropdown.
+A chart with the name [PVC level details](https://github.com/SimpleDataLabsInc/onpremdocs/blob/master/yamls/grafana-charts/storageusageandprediction.json) has all capacity related monitoring details.
+Please choose "prophecy" as namespace in the top level dropdown.

 ## Debug
 ### How to check Prophecy Service logs?